Ravinsky1990/reactBurger/README.md

 How to see the app.
+1. Clone this repo.

-1. Run npm install from the root.
+2. Run npm install from the root.
-2. Run npm start.
+3. Run npm start.